Admit with Confidence. Protect Revenue Before Start of Care.

 Regulatory claims in the analysis path are checked through multiple validation steps.
 Unsupported citations are corrected, held back, or removed so confident language is not treated as evidence.

 Most AI tools are designed to sound confident.
-Vantage is designed to be right.
+Vantage is designed to surface evidence, verify the regulatory chain, and stay conservative when support is incomplete.

 Professional Documentation Requests to Referring Providers

-When documentation is missing, KyVeCT Vantage generates structured follow-up requests explaining exactly what is needed and why.
+When documentation is missing, KyVeCT Vantage generates structured follow-up requests explaining what appears missing and why it matters.

 Follow-Up Requests